asperti/BOHM1.1/README.md

 - scope_analysis.c
 - sthandler.c

-Moreover, there are three directories: "e", "h" and "utility".
+Moreover, there are two directories: "e" and "h".

 The directory "e" contains the following export files:
 - copy.e